“Women in their 60s are more than TWICE AS LIKELY

 In the United States according to the Mayo Clinic:

-“About 6.5 million people in the United States age 65 and older live with Alzheimer’s disease.
-Among them, more than 70% are 75 years old and older.
-Of the about 55 million people worldwide with dementia, 60% to 70% are estimated to have Alzheimer’s disease”.6
+“About 6.9 million people in the United States age 65 and older live with Alzheimer’s disease.
+Among them, more than 70% are age 75 and older.
+Of the more than 55 million people in the world with dementia, 60% to 70% are estimated to have Alzheimer’s disease”.6

 The risk of Alzheimer’s disease and other types of dementia increases with age, affecting an estimated 1 in 14 people over the age of 65 and 1 in every 6 people over the age of 80.